Laurelwood Elementary School Home

 whose STUDENTS:

-• Respect and trust themselves and others.
+• Respect and trust themselves.

 • Mature physically, emotionally, socially, and intellectually.